+++ Coronavirus: Current information on the situation in Cologne due to efforts to contain COVID-19 can be found here: Corona in Cologne. +++

 A few meters further, you’ll be able to see the Hohenzollernbrücke bridge and its garlands of “love locks”, which form a colourful contrast to Cologne Cathedral in the background.
 The tour ends on the Cathedral Square, which directly faces the cathedral.
 In the course of this tour, you’ve had many opportunities to see the city’s hallmark from a multitude of angles — but now you can finally take a close-up!

 For this tour, we’ve selected a number of special stops and recommended individual culinary highlights along the routes.
-You can find tips and information about Cologne’s gastronomic businesses, including takeaway establishments, as well as additional photo spots in our #visitkoeln blog.
+You can find tips and information about Cologne’s gastronomic businesses as well as additional photo spots in our #visitkoeln blog.

 You can download the GPX file here: Cologne Photo Shoot.